saghm/git_auto_checkout/README.md

 ## Method 2: Manually install gem

 The repostory is a typical Ruby gem, so it can be installed by cloning and locally building the .gem file.
-As of right now, the gem is *not* published on rubygems.org, so `gem install git_auto_checkout` won't work.
-I expect to publish it there sometime soon, but for now, folllow these steps to install:
+Follow these steps to install the gem manually:

 ### Prerequisites